tigera-solutions/fortinet-enablement/modules/setting-up-aws.md

 ### Steps

-1. Make a copy of `terrafrom.tfvars.template` and name it `terraform.tfvars` to specify the AWS key name, path, and your AWS region.
+1. Make a copy of `terrafrom.tfvars.template` and name it `terraform.tfvars` to specify the AWS Key Pair name.
 Make sure you rename the terraform file `terrafrom.tfvars`.

     ```
     🐯 → cat terraform.tfvars